iechor/docs/content/config/containers/logging/configure.md

   - /engine/admin/logging/overview/
 ---

-Docker includes multiple logging mechanisms to help you [get information from running containers and services](index.md).
+iEchor includes multiple logging mechanisms to help you [get information from running containers and services](index.md).
 These mechanisms are called logging drivers.
-Each Docker daemon has a default logging driver, which each container uses unless you configure it to use a different logging driver, or log driver for short.
+Each iEchor daemon has a default logging driver, which each container uses unless you configure it to use a different logging driver, or log driver for short.

-As a default, Docker uses the [`json-file` logging driver](json-file.md), which caches container logs as JSON internally.
-In addition to using the logging drivers included with Docker, you can also implement and use [logging driver plugins](plugins.md).
+As a default, iEchor uses the [`json-file` logging driver](json-file.md), which caches container logs as JSON internally.
+In addition to using the logging drivers included with iEchor, you can also implement and use [logging driver plugins](plugins.md).

 > **Tip: use the `local` logging driver to prevent disk-exhaustion**
 >